How to grow weed indoors

 - Hygrometer: This measures humidity, or more specifically, water vapor content in the air.

 - Infrared thermometer, or IR thermometer (optional): IR thermometers use a detection device called a thermopile to measure surface temperatures.
 Although not necessary, these are helpful in finding out leaf temperatures, which will give you an extra layer of knowledge on how to properly regulate environmental conditions.

-This can be achieved by manipulating these factors:
+Controlling temperature in your indoor grow room or cannabis garden can be achieved by manipulating these factors:

 - Lights: Different grow lights will give off different heat signatures.
 Hot lights such MH, HPS, and fluorescents produce much more heat than LEDs.
 Also, lights can be raised or lowered to change temperature at the canopy level.